Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 Natural Evaporation

 Adding moisture to the air is as simple as placing a vessel of water on top of, or next to, a radiator or other air heating system.
 Leaving wet towels and clothes out to dry is another way to introduce moisture into the air.
 This is a very low-tech and low-power method, though.
-The strength and humidity controls are limited, and available moisture is dependent on the size of the vessel used and must be frequently refilled.
+Their strength and your ability to control how much moisture they add to the air is limited, and you may find yourself frequently having to refill the water glass or whichever natural method you choose.

 Portable/Room Humidifier